mana-ethereum/mana/README.md

-# Mana Ethereum Implementation
+# Mana-Ethereum

 [![CircleCI](https://circleci.com/gh/poanetwork/mana/tree/master.svg?style=svg)](https://circleci.com/gh/poanetwork/mana/tree/master) [![Waffle.io - Columns and their card count](https://badge.waffle.io/poanetwork/mana.svg?columns=all)](https://waffle.io/poanetwork/mana)

-Mana is an open-source Ethereum blockchain client built using [Elixir](https://elixir-lang.org/).
+Mana-Ethereum is an open-source Ethereum blockchain client built using [Elixir](https://elixir-lang.org/).
 Elixir runs on the Erlang Virtual Machine, which is used for distributed systems and offers massive scalability and high visibility.
 These properties make Elixir a perfect candidate for blockchain network development.

 In the current Ethereum ecosystem, a majority of active nodes on the network are Geth or Parity nodes.
-Mana provides an additional open-source alternative.
+Mana-Ethereum provides an additional open-source alternative.
 Our aim is to create an open, well-documented implementation that closely matches the protocols described in the [Ethereum yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf).

-Mana is currently in development.
+Mana-Ethereum is currently in development.

 # Dependencies